-This grant program is intended to help reach the state’s goal of doubling the number of biking and walking trips, while simultaneously reducing the number of pedestrians and bicyclists killed or injured in traffic collisions.
+This grant program is intended to reduce the number of pedestrians and bicyclists killed or injured in traffic collisions while simultaneously helping to reach the state's goal of doubling the number of biking and walking trips.

-- A plan sheet showing project design detail in either plan view or as a typical section Please do not include pictures, letters of support, or other unsolicited supporting detail.
+Please do not include pictures, letters of support, or other unsolicited supporting detail

 - Online Application Form (required attachments must be e-mailed)